 Object Description

-• NO The MAC address index entry.
+• NO The index of the MAC address entry.

 • MAC The MAC address of the entry.

 • PORT The ports that are members of the entry.

 • VID The VLAN ID of the entry.

 • Type Indicates whether the entry is a static or dynamic entry.